 Wreck Beach is clothing-optional, but it isn't an appropriate place for anything sexual.
 Nude beaches are, simply, a place to be nude but to otherwise conduct yourself exactly as you would at any other beach.
 You don't have to take off your own clothes at Wreck Beach, but you must be respectful of the other beach-goers, whether they are clothed or not.

-You also might see hikers as the beach is part of the Foreshore Trail, which transverses the headline near UBC.
+You also might see hikers as the beach is part of the Foreshore Trail.
 Whether you're wearing full hiking gear or going full-frontal don't stare or gawk!
-It's not appreciated on Wreck Beach any more than it would be at Kits (even if the beach-goers at Kits are wearing swimsuits).
+It's not appreciated on Wreck Beach any more than it would be at a regular beach.
 Don't take photos of people without asking and be sensitive when taking any beach shots in case anyone feels uncomfortable.

 How to Visit Wreck Beach

 Wreck Beach is located on the southwestern coast of Vancouver, across from the University of British Columbia (UBC) campus.
-The beach is at the base of a cliff, and the trails leading down to the beach, which can be steep and are not accessible for strollers or wheelchairs, can seem "hidden" to first-time beachgoers.
+The beach is at the base of a cliff, and the trails leading down to the beach, which can be steep and are not accessible for strollers or wheelchairs, can be hard to find for first-time beachgoers.
 Two of the main trails down to the beach are located on either side of UBC's Museum of Anthropology; use the Museum as a landmark to orient yourself.
-Be prepared for lots of steps ...
+Be prepared for lots of steps and don't forget to check the tides.